|

 2000 |

-Hearts in Atlantis [Scott Hicks] s35/c; uncred cph with Emmanuel Lubezki; ph: Piotr Sobocinski |
+Hearts in Atlantis [Scott Hicks] s35/c; uncred cph (with Emmanuel Lubezki); ph: Piotr Sobocinski |

 2001 |

-Dreams [seg (5m) 'The Routine' dir by Bob Giraldi] HD/c; 8 seg; prod by agency Young & Rubicam to get commercial dir interested in shooting HD |
+Dreams [seg (5m) 'The Routine' dir by Bob Giraldi] HD (Sony)/c; 8 seg; prod by agency Young & Rubicam to get commercial directors interested in shooting HD |

 2002 |

-E.T.
-The Extra-Terrestrial: The 20th Anniversary [Steven Spielberg] re-edited version (120m); see 1981 |
+E.T. the Extra-Terrestrial: The 20th Anniversary [Steven Spielberg] re-edited version (120m); see 1981 |

-In Prague [2003] - "Van Helsing" |
+On location in Prague - "Van Helsing" [2003]

 2003 |

-Van Helsing [Stephen Sommers] c; 2uc: Josh Bleibtreu |
+Van Helsing [Stephen Sommers] c; 2uc: Josh Bleibtreu; vfx ph: Martin Rosenberg |

 2003 |

-Olive or Twist [Peter Moody] c; docudrama/55m; cph: Tchell De Paepe, Joachim Hanwright & Michael Knight |
+Olive or Twist [Peter Moody] b&w-c; docudrama (on the history of the Martini)/55m; cph: Tchell De Paepe, Joachim Hanwright & Michael Knight |

 2004 |